In this piece you will discover the illusions that are keeping you from experiencing a solid foundation of consistent peace in each and every day.

 So who are you?

-Back through time we go, and again when you look at the mind as it functions in past, memory, anticipation and future.
+Back through time we go, and again reconsider that the mind as it functions is in the past, memory, anticipation and future.

-If you are not your mind, which also means that you are not past nor future, then that can only leave one other option which is this moment.
+If you are not your mind, which also means that you are not your past, or your self-image, which is a collection of the past, and, if you are not the future or the projected idea of who you will be, then that can only leave one option which is not a part of mind, which is your inner body awareness of this moment.

-So the question itself is almost an illusion because you are not a who, but a what and that ‘what’ is this moment.
+So the question itself is borderline an illusion because you are not a who, because even the thought of a who is still a thought.

-You cannot understand and comprehend this moment with thought.
-Thought can only understand and only comprehend past and future.
+You cannot understand and comprehend this moment with a single individual thought, no matter how wise it may appear.
+Thought can only understand and only comprehend the past and future.

 And that is why you are beyond the comprehending mind.

-“I think therefor I am not here.” – Thich Nhat Hanh
+“I think therefore I am NOT here.” – Thich Nhat Hanh

-So the illusion with the positive revolution is says “Just stay more positive, keep feeding your mind with more positive thoughts and that will sustain your happiness.”
+So the illusion with the positive revolution will say “Just keep positive, keep feeding your mind with more positive thoughts and that will sustain and make you less unhappy.”

-But in reality this is just keeping the mind going, it’s just moving right along with those 60,000 thoughts per day of yours, 80% of which are most likely going to be negative to begin with and still cause suffering, and pain.
+But, in reality this is just keeping the mind going; it’s just moving right along with those 60,000 thoughts of yours per day.

 But why are they negative?